sarahzaheer999/HW4/README.md

 The amount that changes each time by 10

-# Assignment: Answer the following questions in your homework repository's README.md file:
+# Practice with Arrays Assignment: Answer the following questions in your homework repository's README.md file:

 How many times does the loop body run each frame, once the x and y arrays are full?
 The loop body runs 6 times each frame once the x and y arrays are full